Skin Penetration Premises

 • Cleanliness of premises and equipment

-• That items are disposed of immediately after use
+• Single use items are disposed of immediately after use

-More information can be found on the NSW Health Skin Penetration webpage.
+More information can be found on the NSW Health Skin Penetration website.

 Do I need to register my Skin Penetration business?